mlochbaum/Singeli/doc/interpreter.md

 It prints `fib{90}` in hex, so quirky!
 It's not actually a special kind of number.
 Singeli's number's are all the same, a kind of high precision float.
 It fits exact integers just past 31 digits, which is pretty big!

 There's another way to define the two cases for `fib2{}` that looks more functional.
 You first write the general case and then the specific one `n==0`.
 Singeli scans the cases backwards!
 Secretly when you write the second definition it modifies `fib2`, which means a little bit of the language isn't pure functional.
 But that mostly doesn't make a difference.
+Also check out the [`match`](../README.md#match) structure which is another neat way to write this!

     def fib{n} = {
       def fib2{n} = {